-The wider the range of UE categories supported, the closer the match which may be made between a UE's capabilities and the requirements of a particular market segment.
-However, support for a large number of UE categories also has drawbacks in terms of the signalling overhead required for each UE to inform the network about its capabilities, as well as increased costs due to loss of economies of scale and increased complexity for testing the interoperability of many different configurations.
+The wider the range of UE categories supported, the closer the match which may be made between a UE's supported functionality and the requirements of a particular market segment.

-The LTE system has therefore been designed to support a compact set of five categories of UE, ranging from relatively low-cost terminals with similar capabilities to UMTS HSPA, up to very high-capability terminals which exploit the LTE technology to the maximum extent possible and exceed the peak data rate targets.
+However, support for a large number of UE categories also has drawbacks in terms of the signalling overhead required for each UE to inform the network about its supported functionality, as well as increased costs due to loss of economies of scale and increased complexity for testing the interoperability of many different configurations.

-The capabilities of the five categories are summarized in Table 1.2.
+The first release of LTE was therefore designed to support a compact set of five categories of UE, ranging from relatively low-cost terminals with similar capabilities to UMTS HSPA, up to very high-capability terminals which exploit the LTE technology to the maximum extent possible.

-It can be seen that the highest category of LTE UE possesses peak data rate capabilities far exceeding the LTE targets.
+The five Release 8 UE categories are summarized in Table 1.2.
+It can be seen that the highest category of Release 8 LTE UE possesses peak data rate capabilities far exceeding the LTE Release 8 targets.
+Full details are specified in [12].